photo by John Nafpliotis

 TRAINING

-I try to train something everyday, whether it is a body part or just doing aerobics.
+I try to train something everyday, whether it is a body part or just doing cardio.
 My training schedule is never the same.
 It can go from 5 on 2 off to 2 on 1 off, 2 on 1 off.
 Rest is just as important as the training I am realizing - without proper recuperation you can't get anywhere.
 I never train the same either, except I always use one basic power movement, and 2 isolation movements in my program.
 The rep range is usually 3 - 20 reps per set, trying to attack both slow and fast twitch muscle fibers.
 The main key to all training is "getting to the muscle".
 I concentrate on form and muscle contraction.
 I lift as heavy as possible; effectively.
 I'm a believer in stretching and posing between sets, it keeps the muscles growing, creates muscle separation and keeps me from getting blocky (keeps my physique feminine and stream-lined).

 I have added slow, continuous tension reps and negatives to my workout.
 It has helped me put on 5 extra pounds of lean tissue during this off-season and increase my weights.
 Using these slow concentrated reps really puts the emphasis on the muscles being worked.
 It forces you to use your strength and not momentum.
 I think it is a great program, especially for the natural bodybuilder.